Difference Between Cold And Warm Blooded Animals

 New Research and Insights

-Recent research has shed light on the complex ways that animals are adapting to climate change.
+Recent research has break down the complex ways that animals are adapting to climate change.
 Some studies have found that animals are evolving to tolerate higher temperatures, while others have shown that animals are changing their behavior or physiology to cope with the changing climate.

 • Evolutionary Adaptation: Some ectotherms are evolving to tolerate higher temperatures, but the rate of evolution may not be fast enough to keep pace with climate change.